Methodology

 Once all layers are done:

-- Sum all Concentrations: concentrations of PM2.5 are summed by ISRM grid cell.
+- Sum all Concentrations: concentrations of PM2.5 and DPM are summed by ISRM grid cell.

 Health Module Methodology